Left the Unit in 2020

-Sofie joined the Unit’s Study Coordination team in January 2018 and is currently working as a research assistant with the GoActive Evaluation Study, – a school-based physical activity promotion project, which encourages students to try new physical activities to increase activity levels and reduce sedentary behaviour.
-She will be involved in carrying out the primary outcome measurements (height, weight, waist circumference, body fat percentage and the fitting of an axivity monitor) at schools across Cambridgeshire and Essex.
+Sofie joined the Unit’s Study Coordination team in January 2018 and worked as a research assistant with the GoActive Evaluation Study, – a school-based physical activity promotion project, which encourages students to try new physical activities to increase activity levels and reduce sedentary behaviour.
+She was involved in carrying out the primary outcome measurements (height, weight, waist circumference, body fat percentage and the fitting of an axivity monitor) at schools across Cambridgeshire and Essex.
+Sofie left the Unit in February 2020.

 Background and experience